Is it beautiful skin you’re after?

 - Poor procedures and practices

-And even outdated knowledge and skin analysis assessments, which is sometimes no better than a department store referral; So it is no wonder, customers are not getting the right information, or for that matter the best results for their skin.
+And even outdated knowledge and skin analysis assessments, which is sometimes no better than a department store referral.
+So, it is no wonder that customers are not getting the right information – or, for that matter, the best results for their skin.

-This is why the Naked Chemist range is all about customisation, each skin shot has been carefully created so that you can address you’re skin’s ever changing needs.
+This is why the Naked Chemist range is all about customisation; each skin shot has been carefully created so that you can address your skin’s ever-changing needs.

 How can a product that works on a dry skin, be equally effective on a sensitive, dehydrated skin?

-You could also question whether a strong astringent product should be used on an oily skin, especially one that is targeting breakouts that has chronic inflammation; I think not, that is unless you want to severely impair the skins protective barrier and end up with inflamed skin.
+You could also question whether a strong astringent product should be used on an oily skin, especially one that is targeting breakouts and has chronic inflammation.
+I think not – that is, unless you want to severely impair the skin’s protective barrier and end up with inflamed skin.

 The Naked Truth

-As a skin care specialist I spend years training to become a professional in my field.
+As a skin care specialist, I spent years training to become a professional in my field.

-But I firmly believe, that even skin care manufacturers need to become experts in skin; or at the very least consult to someone, who has extensive knowledge in the anatomy of human skin.
+But I firmly believe that even skin care manufacturers need to become experts in skin; or at the very least, consult with someone who has extensive knowledge in the anatomy of human skin.

 There are still unscrupulous manufacturers out there, selling products loaded with chemicals and toxins.

-These manufacturers don’t care about the consequences or the long term health of their customer’s skin, or the health of the planet for that matter!
-Their just concerned about making a quick buck.
+These manufacturers don’t care about the consequences or the long-term health of their customer’s skin, nor the health of the planet for that matter!
+They’re just concerned about making a quick buck.

 I want to make clear, this isn’t about scare mongering, and there are many great ethical companies out there.

-But because it is mass market your dealing with, you need to become your own label detective.
+But because it is mass market you’re dealing with, you need to become your own label detective.